GoogleCloudPlatform/genai-databases-retrieval-app/README.md

-# GenAI Database Retrieval App
+# GenAI Databases Retrieval App

 Note: This project is for demonstration only and is not an officially supported Google product.